When it comes to figuring out the best way to find a job, there are nearly as many opinions as there are job seekers and headhunters.

 3. Update Everything

-Shooting out random resumes is not the best way to find a job, but resumes are still an essential part of the job search.
+Shooting out random resumes is not the best way to find a job.
+Resumes are still however an essential part of the job search.
 Make sure to attach a resume to all job-related communication.
 Avoid making your contact do any extra work, such as trying to locate a resume you sent previously.

 4. Craft an Attention-Grabbing Resume

 - Michelle Aikman, NCRW, co-founder and Director of Adventure Learning of Cerno, asserts that the best way to find a job through a resume is to transform job duties into quantified accomplishments.
 How?
 For example, say you’re a social media strategist.
 Don’t just say you ran the company’s social media accounts.
-Instead, showcase your accomplishments through numbers, like this: “When I took over Company X’s social media accounts, we had X numbers of followers and X engagement, and I grew that to X in X months—an X% increase.”
+Instead, showcase your accomplishments through numbers.
+For example: “When I took over Company X’s social media accounts, we had X numbers of followers and X engagement, and I grew that to X in X months—an X% increase.”

 - Scott Albert, a talent acquisition manager for a digital information firm, agrees that “[t]he best job candidates are the ones who show me how they will be problem solvers.
 Contact me about a specific position and then show me how you can fulfill my company’s needs based on your experience.”